OnlyTanner/216Project/README.md

 * ~~Various mutator methods don't do appropriate checks before changing instance variables~~
 * Players don't always roll while in jail
 * No option to use a get out of jail card (always used by default)
-* Multiple chance/community chest cards are broken
+* Multiple chance/community chest cards are broken (DONE - Important to Note: I was unable to test the pay and collect cards as my gui does not show player money amounts however the lua errors were arithmetic so it should work as expected)
   * "Advance to the nearest..." card will cause player to move backwards if the closest tile is behind them.
-According to the game rules the player's piece should only move forward (hence '_advance_')
+According to the game rules the player's piece should only move forward (hence '_advance_') -DONE
-  * "Pay each player..." card will take money for _ALL_ of the players in the game, including the one it took money from
+  * "Pay each player..." card will take money for _ALL_ of the players in the game, including the one it took money from -DONE
-  * "Collect $<amount> from each player..." card, similar to the last, will give a player money for all players _including_ themselves
+  * "Collect $<amount> from each player..." card, similar to the last, will give a player money for all players _including_ themselves -DONE
-  * "From sale of stock you get..." card takes away money from the player instead of giving them money
+  * "From sale of stock you get..." card takes away money from the player instead of giving them money -DONE
 * ~~The identification for each player in the GUI isn't accurate (_Player 2 can change to Player 1 if a player leaves.
 This bug was uncovered by fixing the bug that prevented bankrupted players from leaving the game_)~~
 * Player's money amount isn't always updated right away in the GUI (sometimes it takes an extra turn)
 * ~~ConcurrenctModificationExceptions are thrown randomly~~